keks24/raspberry-pi-luks/README.md

 * [Known issues](#known-issues)

 # Introduction
-This repository shall describe all necessary steps in order to encrypt the `root partition` of the Raspberry Pi stock image `Raspberry Pi OS Lite`; currently `Debian 10 (Buster)` on a `Raspberry Pi Model B Rev 2`.
+This repository shall describe all necessary steps in order to encrypt the `root partition` of the Raspberry Pi stock image `Raspberry Pi OS Lite` of `Debian 10 (Buster)` on a `Raspberry Pi Model B Rev 2`.

 The instructions are adaptable for `other Raspberry Pi revisions` as well.
 They should also work on `image files with partition information` in general.